 But before settling in Fort Worth Luke Short had led a nomadic life on the western frontier.
 He was born in Arkansas in 1854 to Josiah and Hetty Short, but the 1860 census lists the family in Montague County, Texas.

-The 1870 census lists Luke, now sixteen, in Grayson County.
+The 1870 census lists Luke, then sixteen, in Grayson County.

 But Short soon put down the reins and the rifle and took up the dice and the deck: As a gambler he ricocheted among the boom towns of the West: Tombstone, Abilene (Kansas), Dodge, Leadville, Yuma, Tucson, Denver.